tonethar/IGME-430-Spring-2021/projects/project-1.md

 ## IV.
 Development Requirements

 1) Must use Git for version control in a repo I can access.
+The repo will be named **abc1234-430-project-1** (where *abc1234* is your actual rit web account name).
 You may make the repo *private* if you wish, just be sure to send me an invite to collaborate ASAP

 2) Must have `nodemon` installed.
 I will test this by typing `npm run nodemon`